Please note: the dancing elves are no longer watchable, so don't bother clicking the links in this post.

 Gordon Scott

 The audacious Newton resident is often the squeaky wheel at bike events like Critical Mass.
 But when about 50 cyclists (including Surrey councillor and former mayor Bob Bose) descended on Scott's home turf on March 24 for the inaugural Surrey Critical Mass, few expected Scott's near squashing on the Fraser Highway.
 An impatient overtaking dump truck almost pasted Scott to the two-laned tarmac as he hailed the eager riders on his sound system.
-Documentarist Robert Alstead digitally shot the whole incident -
+Documentarist Robert Alstead digitally shot the whole incident - link to video.

 Best adult toy store